codefriar/sourceloupe/README.md

 Please ask questions because the only one of us that knows it all isn't you or I, it's the community.

+## What's on the Near Horizon

+Documentation in the following order (or not):
+* Summary of the various classes and what they do
+* Configuration file formal
+* CLI operation
+* More stuff